 While it is always the intent of the THSO to decrease distracted driving fatalities on our roadways, this target was set by utilizing historical data and trends.
-The THSO will improve upon the data-driven trend of an increased number of distracted driving fatalities by limiting the number to no more than 62, a 6.5 percent average increase from a multi-year baseline (2015-2019) of 58 by December 31, 2022 (five-year alternate baseline analysis) .
+The THSO will improve upon the data-driven trend of an increased number of distracted driving fatalities by limiting the number to no more than 83 (an 18.57 percent average increase from the 2020 year baseline of 70) by December 31, 2023 (five-year linear trend).
 This will be accomplished through education and enforcement efforts in awarded grants, along with advertising efforts in alignment with the integrated communications plan.